soumame/namecard/firmware/docs/PRODUCT_DESIGN.md

   Android-driven separate updates.
 - Factory/maintenance clean: external 3.3 V Full refresh to white, then restore the target.
-- Record the Partial count in the Android app; suggest cleaning after about five high-contrast updates until real panels establish a better interval.
+- A Partial counter and a cleaning reminder after about five high-contrast updates are future ideas; the Android app does not implement them.
+Its current cleaning option is enabled by default for black/white image writes.

 ## Product hardware and mechanical boundary